wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnect-winrm-hints.md

 - If the target server is domain joined, ensure that Windows Remote Managed is enabled
 	* In an elevated PSH command window, use command “Enable-PSRemoting –force”

-- If the target server is a <!-- deleted by customization non-domain --><!-- keep by customization: begin --> non domain <!-- keep by customization: end --> joined WAP machine, there are a couple of additional requirements
+- If the target server is a non-domain joined WAP machine, there are a couple of additional requirements
 	- On the target machine (WAP machine):”

 - Ensure the winrm (Windows Remote Management / WS-Management) service is running via the Services snap-in

 - In an elevated PSH command window, use command “Enable-PSRemoting –force”
-	- On the machine on which the wizard is running (if the target machine is <!-- deleted by customization non-domain --><!-- keep by customization: begin --> non domain <!-- keep by customization: end --> joined or untrusted domain):
+	- On the machine on which the wizard is running (if the target machine is non-domain joined or untrusted domain):

 - In an elevated PSH command window, use the command “Set-Item WSMan:\localhost\Client\TrustedHosts –Value <DMZServerFQDN> -Force –Concatenate”
 	- In Server Manager: